HIGH QUALITY STOCKS

 How does the quality stock ranking work?

-The ranking uses the Tradable North Atlantic universe, then scores stocks across profitability, margins, free cash flow quality, durability, solvency, and accounting quality.
+The ranking uses the Liquid North Atlantic universe, then scores stocks across profitability, margins, free cash flow quality, durability, solvency, and accounting quality.
 The simulated strategy buys stocks above rank 95 and sells holdings below rank 80.

 Why does the strategy hold 500 stocks?